Adderall vs Ritalin

 The bottom line

 Adderall and Ritalin are more alike than different.
-The right one is found by trying it with a prescriber.
+Both are effective, first-line, and fast-acting, and the right one is found by trying it with a prescriber.
+The choice of formulation, and how long it lasts, often matters more than the stimulant type.
 A poor response to one stimulant does not mean stimulants will not work.
 Trying one and switching to the other is a normal step in treatment, not a failure.

 Sources